Call and Book Your Hotel Now!

 Bip Bip is a place where renowned local musicians pop round to play native Brazilian music such as Bossa Nova, Samba, Choro and Pagode.
 The artistes play around casually while the audience gather around them while standing or around the tables.

 Alfredo Melo, the owner, also collects donations supporting the local social causes.
 The musicians that perform here are mostly for the cause that they are supporting rather than for the money.
 This club is worth a visit for its unusual kind of music and sound.

 The "Verão do Morro" or the ‘Summer on the mountain’ series is a trendy summer concert series in which you can enjoy grooving to the music of the hot and happening names in Rio.
-The shows generally start at around midnight in the covered amphitheatre on Urca with a capacity of 1650 people.
+The shows generally start at around midnight in the covered space with a capacity of around 1650 people in Urca.
 You can enjoy great music, wild dancing and drinking at the club.
 To catch up with the event you can get the cable car that rises to the renowned Sugarloaf mountain.